-- B. One completed article or matching set using creative stamping. - C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- A. Completed e-Record presented in a sturdy binder/notebook. - B. One completed article or matching set using creative stamping. - C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).